top of page

 “They never win, and yet they fight.
 Why?”

-Tauran scowled.
 Because we attacked them, of course.
 Wouldn’t you fight?
 ‘Lings almost always kept to the defensive, too wary to engage Commission forces directly.
-Tauran would have been happy to leave them alone if their independence didn’t threaten the interplanetary supply lines.
+Tauran would have been happy to leave them alone if changeling independence didn’t threaten interplanetary supply lines.
 The mutants didn’t need to attack to hold the rest of the Commission hostage.

 “You think we’re winning?”

-Palinura grunted noncommittally.
-“We had no casualties beyond a few burns when their defense shields overloaded.
+Palinura shrugged.
+“We had no casualties beyond a few burns.
 The only dead ‘Lings were shooters.
 A lot are more humanoid than usual.
 Must be first-gens.
 Two’ve got no cranial or exoskeletal growths, and either aren’t changelings or are too early for deformities to show.”

-“Could also be ‘Ling sympathizers or relatives,” Tauran replied.
+“Show me,” Tauran replied.
+“Could also be ‘Ling sympathizers or relatives.”

-Palinura’s eyes flicked away again.
+Palinura’s gaze flicked away.
 “We’ll gather samples for testing, of course.”

 Was Lausus already drawing?
 At what age do kids begin to draw?

-Gingerly, he slipped the paper into a pocket beneath his chest armor.
-He looked back at the slagged transporter.
+Gingerly, he slipped the paper beneath his chest armor.
+Unbidden, he glanced back at the slagged transporter.
 Had he been five seconds away from recovering his son?
 Ten?
 Whatever it’d been, now it would be a million or more.

 Recent Posts